CircuitART/esp32s2_core/README.md

 # esp32s2_core
 ESP32-S2 core designed as a part of CircuitART kit which consist of 5 core boards and a Feather format carrier board which gives you maximum flexabilty and elemenate the need of buying many dev boards or shileds.

-CircuitART ESP32-S2 core is an open source Development board with support for Adafruit CircuitPython, Arduino IDE, and developmemnt platforms.
+CircuitART ESP32-S2 core is an open source Development board with support for Adafruit CircuitPython, Arduino IDE and other development platforms.
-CircuitART Feather kit is able to act as a single solution for all projects great and small.

 ## Hardware
  - [ESP32-S2](https://www.espressif.com/en/products/socs/esp32-s2) Processor.
 ESP32-S2 is a highly integrated, low-power, single-core Wi-Fi Microcontroller SoC, designed to be secure and cost-effective, with a high performance and a rich set of IO capabilities.